-Protects the rights, welfare, and well-being of subjects involved in research conducted or supported by the DHHS and helps ensure that such research is carried out in accordance with the regulations described at The Code of Federal Regulations (CFR) Title 45 Part 46 (below).
+Protects the rights, welfare, and well-being of subjects involved in research conducted or supported by the DHHS and helps ensure that such research is carried out in accordance with the regulations described in The Code of Federal Regulations (CFR) Title 45 Part 46 (below).

 - US DHHS Regulations Regarding Protection of Human Subjects